4 Total Wellness Resolutions for 2023 to Start Tackling Now

 Identify your passion.
 In order to move yourself—and your career—forward, you should do some serious self-searching about where you are now.
 What gets you out of bed every morning to go into work and put in the hours you do?
 Is it improving people’s lives?
 Moving a new invention or technology forward?

 “So many people make the mistake of focusing on where they want to be in 10 or 20 years, when pinpointing what they want to achieve in the short-term future is even more important,”says, Global Vice President of Talent Acquisition and Talent Mobility, Johnson & Johnson.
 “If what drives you into the office each day is simply a paycheck, then you need to be exploring new job opportunities or perhaps even a different field entirely.”

 Start adding to your work toolbox.
-“It’s easy to become complacent about all the skills that you already have, but every time you learn something outside your comfort zone, you become more relevant,” stresses Gehring.
+“It’s easy to become complacent about all the skills that you already have, but every time you learn something outside your comfort zone, you become more relevant,” stresses Montemurno.
 It’s advice he takes to heart: Last year, he taught himself a new coding language.

 Seek out—and give—feedback.
 'Tis the season to be candid.
 So ask your boss or colleagues to meet with you for a casual one-on-one to go over the past 12 months.
-“This time of year, both employers and employees tend to sugarcoat any work issues, which doesn’t help anyone,” explains Gehring.
-“In fact, I find that the end of the year is the best time to have some sort of informal review, since so many people are already mentally reevaluating their priorities.”
+“This time of year, everyone is looking to set their personal and professional goals for the next 12 months,” explains Montemurno.
+“It’s a great time to have open and transparent conversations about what you want to accomplish and reevaluate your priorities.”